 Near Mill Creek in Shasta County, California — The American West (Pacific Coastal)

 Location.
-40° 26.91′ N, 121° 32.136′ W. Marker is near Mill Creek, California, in Shasta County.
-Marker can be reached from Lassen Peak Highway (State Highway 89), on the right when traveling south.
+40° 28.269′ N, 121° 29.586′ W. Marker is near Mill Creek, California, in Shasta County.
+Marker is on Lassen Peak Highway (Scenic California Route 89) 13 miles north of California Route 36, on the right when traveling north.
+Marker is located near the Lassen Peak Highway summit, and about 8/10 mile north of the Lassen Peak Trailhead parking area.
 Touch for map.
-Marker is located within the boundaries of Lassen Volcanic National Park at a trail parking area near Mill Creek.
 Marker is in this post office area: Mill Creek CA 96061, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow Bumpass’s Hell (approx. 1.8 miles away); Pluck and Carry (approx. 1.9 miles away); Devastated Area (approx. 5.9 miles away); Hot Rock (approx. 6 miles away); Loomis Legacy (approx. 6.2 miles away); Stephen Tyng Mather (approx. 6.3 miles away); Historic Crossroads Gateway (approx. 7 miles away); People of the Land (approx. 7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Pluck and Carry (approx. 0.9 miles away); Bumpass’s Hell (approx. one mile away); Cinder Cone Volcano and the Fantastic Lava Beds (approx. 2.7 miles away); A Night to Remember / Three Days Later (approx. 3.4 miles away); Hot Rock (approx. 3˝ miles away); Loomis Legacy (approx. 5.8 Stephen Tyng Mather (approx. 5.8 miles away); Mt.
+Lassen/The Noble Pass/The Park Highway (approx. 6.4 miles away).